 For those who have a prepayment meter, if you make a note of the credit remaining on your meter at the same time every day you will be more aware of the energy you are using.

 Reminding yourself that the energy you are using is costing you money is often good motivation to get into the habit of unplugging devices and turning off lights when they are not in use.

 Finally, using energy efficiently in your living room is not the only step you need to take if you are looking to reduce your energy bills.

 You must also ensure that you are on a suitable home energy tariff.
 Being on the wrong deal could lead to excessively high bills.

-To find out how much you could save on your home energy, try our free energy comparison tool today.
+To find out how much you could save on your home energy and if it is worth switching energy suppliers, try our free energy comparison tool today.

 Or, you can find more energy saving tips by taking a look our latest energy guides and advice.